 RVU’s anatomy lab is a point of great pride.
 At 4,500 square feet, it is spacious, bright, and welcoming.
 Unlike other medical schools which often house the dissection lab in the basement, RVU’s anatomy lab is located on the third floor of the campus, with one wall of windows overlooking the Rocky Mountains.
-There are 21 tanks for students, as well as two tanks for Fellows and two for honors track students (Rural & Wilderness and Military).
+There are 21 tanks for students, as well as two tanks for Fellows and two for track and Military Medicine students.

 The ventilation system–designed with valuable input by Dr. Walter Buck, Chair of Gross Anatomy–is innovative and unique: it brings in outside air and either chills or heats it to maintain a consistent 63 degrees in the lab at all times, rather than recycling air throughout the building.
 This allows not only the lab, but the building itself, to smell fresh at all times, providing a better dissection experience for students.